Workplace Online > Projects > click a project, folder, or file > Click Team Shares

 Project, folder, and file sharing is designed to support collaboration with the other members of your team.
-To share documents with users outside your team, please refer to Manage Project, Folder, and File Public Links.
+To share documents with users outside your team, please refer to Manage Project, Folder, and File Public Shares.

 When a new project is created within Workplace, the creator automatically becomes the owner of the project and, by default, is the only person who can access the project.